Private Trust Companies

 A PTC may be organized as a corporation or limited liability company.
 PTC activities are overseen by a Board of Directors or Managers comprised of family members and trusted advisors.
 Investment and distribution powers are typically held by committees populated with family members and trusted advisors.
 The PTC structure is flexible and the PTC Board and committees may be tailored to suit the individual needs of each family.

-PTCs may elect to be supervised and regulated by the Wyoming Division of Banking (Wyoming Chartered Family Trust Company).
-Other PTCs prefer not to be supervised or regulated (Wyoming Private Single Family Trust Company) and reserve fiduciary oversight exclusively to the Board.
+In Wyoming, PTCs may elect to be supervised or unsupervised.
+If supervised, they are regulated by the Wyoming Division of Banking (Wyoming Chartered Family Trust Company).
+If unsupervised or unregulated (Wyoming Private Family Trust Company), they reserve fiduciary oversight exclusively to the Board.
 Many families prefer the administrative simplicity of the unregulated PTC, although there are certain circumstances where a regulated PTC may be preferable.

 Benefits of a Private Trust Company

-• Enhanced Control: Family members may actively participate in the PTC structure and therefore fiduciary decision-making.
-In addition, families may populate the Board and committees with trusted advisors of their choosing and may be able to participate in subsequent appointments.
+• Enhanced Control and Engagement: Family members may actively participate in the PTC structure and therefore fiduciary decision-making.
+In addition, families may populate the Board and Committees with trusted advisors of their choosing and may be able to participate in subsequent appointments.
 Tax-sensitive powers are typically held by a committee of disinterested advisors.

 • Limited Liability: PTCs mitigate fiduciary risk by providing a limited liability business entity to serve as trustee.
-In addition, advisors who are otherwise prohibited from serving as trustee may be able to participate as an Officer or Board or committee member.
+In addition, trusted advisors who are otherwise prohibited from serving as trustee may be able to participate as an Officer or Board or Committee member.

 How does a PTC function?

-The PTC serves as trustee of individual trusts.
-The PTC Board and committees manage the fiduciary activities and decisions regarding investments, distributions, and administration.
+The business and affairs of a PTC are governed by the Board of Managers, except for certain decisions delegated to Committees — e.g., Investment, Distribution, Amendment.
+The PTC Board and Committees manage the fiduciary activities and decisions regarding investments, distributions, and administration.
 In return, the individual trusts pay trustee fees to the PTC, which are used to pay for the expenses of operating the PTC.